-The borrowings under the New Senior Credit Facility bear interest at INDSPEC's option (i) at the Base Rate in effect from time to time plus (a) with respect to loans under the Revolving Loan Facility and the A Term Loan Facility, 1 3/8% and (b) with respect to the B Term Loan Facility, 1 5/8% or (ii) subject to certain limitations at the Eurodollar rate (adjusted for maximum reserves) as determined by the Agent for the respective interest period plus (a) with respect to loans under the Revolving Loan Facility and the A Term Loan Facility, 2 3/8% and (b) with respect to the B Term Loan Facility, 2 5/8%.
+The borrowings under the New Senior Credit Facility bear interest at INDSPEC's option (i) at the Base Rate in effect from time to time plus (a) with respect to loans under the Revolving Loan Facility and the A Term Loan Facility, 1 3/8% and (b) with respect to the B Term Loan Facility, 1 5/8% or (ii) subject to certain limitations at the Eurodollar rate (adjusted for maximum reserves) as determined by the Agent for the respective interest period plus (a) with respect to loans under the Revolving Loan Facility, 2 5/8%.
 "Base Rate" shall mean the higher of (x) 0.5% in excess of the Federal Reserve reported certificate of deposit rate and (y) the rate the Agent announces from time to time as its prime lending rate, as in effect from time to time.
-The New Senior Credit Facility also provides for the payment of a commitment commission of 0.5% per annum on the daily average unused amount of the commitments under the Revolving Loan Facility.
+The New Senior Credit Facility also provides for the payment of a commitment sunder the Revolving Loan Facility.
 For the period December 3, 1993 to March 31, 1994 and for the year ended March 31, 1995, the effective interest rate on the Credit Facilities, including amortization of debt issuance costs, was 7.5% and 8.8%, respectively.